 - Upload Documents:

--A color copy of your official transcripts (PDF format)
+-A color copy of your official transcripts in PDF format (Required document)

--A 1-page Statement of Purpose written in Chinese or English (PDF format)
+-A 1-page Statement of Purpose written in either Chinese or English in PDF format (Optional document)

--A Recommendation Letter in Chinese or English (PDF format)
+-A Recommendation Letter in either Chinese or English in PDF format (Optional document)

-- Check the result: The submitted documents will be reviewed by NTU and will send the acceptance/rejection notice.
+- Check the result: Your submitted documents will be reviewed by NTU, and you will receive the acceptance/rejection notice.

-- Pay the program fee with 5 working days after receiving the acceptance notice.
-You can choose to pay by bank wire or by online credit card
+- Pay the program fee within 5 working days after receiving the acceptance notice.
+You can choose to pay via bank wire or online credit card payment.
+Once selected, the payment method cannot be changed.

-- After NTU confirms your payment status, you are able to fill in admission information.
-NTU will send you the Admission Letter and Pre-departure guide before the program starts.
+- After NTU confirms your payment status, you will be able to provide admission information.
+NTU will send you the Admission Letter and Pre-departure guide before the program begins.

 * If you pay the program fee by bank wire to Hua Nan Commercial Bank, NTU Branch, please note that you need to consider exchange rate discrepancy and the wire fees charged by your bank and Hua-Nan bank in order to make sure you make the exact amount payment to NTU account.
 Hua-Nan bank may charge additional USD 20 wire fee.